scriptprojects/bugless-ios/README.md

-# bugless-ios
+# Bugless

-Open source iOS bug tracking SDK
+An open source iOS library for collecting app feedback and bug reports.